ava-labs/avalanchego/vms/platformvm/warp/README.md

 A Blockchain on Avalanche sends an Avalanche Warp Message by coming to agreement on the message that every validator should be willing to sign.
 As an example, the VM of a Blockchain may define that once a block is accepted, the VM should be willing to sign a message including the block hash in the payload to attest to any other Subnet that the block was accepted.
 The contents of the payload, how to aggregate the signature (VM-to-VM communication, off-chain relayer, etc.), is left to the VM.

-Once the validator set of a blockchain is willing to sign the message M, an aggregator can perform the following process:
+Once the validator set of a blockchain is willing to sign the message M, an aggregator performs the following process:

-1. Gather signatures of the message M from N validators (assume N validators meets the required threshold of stake)
+1. Gather signatures of the message M from N validators (assume N validators meets the required threshold of stake on the destination chain)
 2. Aggregate the N signatures into a multi-signature
 3. Look up the canonical validator set at the P-Chain height where the message will be verified
 4. Encode the selection of N validators included in the signature out of the canonical validator set as a BitSet